Sushrava88/mercariWebAssignment/ReadMe.md

-Selenium-Based Automation Framework with Java, BDD, and Cucumber## Rakuten Web Search Automation Framework [iOS, Android & Unified Extension]
+Selenium-Based Automation Framework with Java, BDD, and Cucumber

 ### Project Overview